One of the most tragic things that can happen to a person is to let discouragement define and defeat him.

 I also know a woman who has been unable to get over a personal tragedy that happened many years ago.
 She has become a hoarder and her townhouse is so crammed with stuff that it is impossible to get in the front door.
 Her plumbing sprung a leak and she cannot afford to have the damage fixed, so she showers at the Park District.
 Her neighbors have complained to the condo association about the mess and the association has warned her to clean up the place and fix the plumbing or she will be forced to move.
 When my wife and I learned of her situation, we decided to try to help her.
 I took her to the bank to apply for a loan for the repairs, but she did not qualify.
 Every place she went, she rehearsed her woes before strangers who were powerless to help.
 None of these abnormal behaviors were characteristic of her before the tragedy.

 Just this past weekend we attended the graduation party of a friend.
 She completed her masters degree in family counseling, quite an accomplishment for an immigrant from rural China who could not even speak English a few years ago.
 Her husband, born and raised in the United States, was unable to graduate from the same program.
-After she thanked the group for their support, he got up to speak of his own depression over his academic failures, putting a wet blanket on her celebration.
-During that evening, I heard from other members of the group who shared their own personal discouragements, a practice that was encouraged by the leader, enabling their negative attitudes.
+After she thanked the group for their support, he got up to speak of his own depression over his academic failures, throwing a wet blanket on her celebration.
+During that evening, I heard from other members of the group who shared their own personal discouragements, a practice that was encouraged by the leader, reinforcing their negative attitudes.
 These folks are headed down the same road as the businessman and the hoarder.

 The Destructive Power of Negative Thinking